SuperOfficeDocs/crmscript/docs/api-reference/global-functions/logMessage.md

 so.topic: reference
 ---

-# logMessage
+# logMessage(String p0)

-This function will write a message to the logfile.
+This function will write a message to the log file.

 ## Parameters

- - message: The message to log.
+* message: The message to log.